Cirkit Designer Logo

 How to Use the CNC SHIELD V3 in a Circuit

-• Attach the stepper motor wires to the corresponding X, Y, Z, or A axis terminals.
+• Attach the stepper motors to the X, Y, Z, and A axis motor output terminals.

-• Use normally open (NO) or normally closed (NC) switches as required by your setup.
+• Wire the endstop switches to the X-END, Y-END, and Z-END pins.
+Use normally open (NO) or normally closed (NC) switches as required.

-• Ensure the power supply can handle the current requirements of your stepper motors.
+• Connect an external power supply (12V to 36V) to the motor power input terminal.
+Ensure the power supply can handle the current requirements of your stepper motors.

 Important Considerations and Best Practices

-• Cooling: Use heatsinks and/or a cooling fan for stepper motor drivers to prevent overheating.
+• Cooling: Use heatsinks and/or a cooling fan for the stepper motor drivers to prevent overheating during operation.

-• Power Supply: Ensure the power supply voltage matches the requirements of your stepper motors and drivers.
+• Power Supply: Ensure the external power supply voltage matches the requirements of your stepper motors.

 Below is an example of how to control a stepper motor connected to the X-axis using the CNC SHIELD V3: